sfletche/til/js/immutability_of_import_bindings.md

-Today I learned that JS imports have immutable bindings, and imported objects are non-writable.
+Today I learned that JS imports have immutable bindings, while imported objects are non-writable.

 File #1